-In large, a moderately-sized, professionally done roofing repair job will take somewhere between 3 to 4 days.
+In large, a moderately-sized, professionally done roofing job will take somewhere between 3 to 4 days.
 The amount of time depends on several factors such as the complexity of the project, the weather conditions, and the crew’s experience.

-What Does A Roof Repair Project Involve?
+What Does A Roof Replacement Project Involve?

-The first step of a roof repair project involves removing all existing shingles and depositing them in a roll-off dumpster.
+The first step of a roofing project involves removing all existing shingles and depositing them in a roll-off dumpster.
 Damaged or old valley flashing as well as drip edging will also be removed at this time.
 If you are dealing with a professional team, they will make sure to protect your plantings and shrubs during the roof repair process.
 And when they are finished, they will use magnetic tools to pick up nails and other metal objects from the lawn.

 Removing Old Material and Applying Foundation Material